Center for Biblical Theology and Eschatology

 - The Angel which redeemed me from all evil, bless the lads; and let my name be named on them, and the name of my fathers Abraham and Isaac; and let them grow into a multitude in the midst of the earth."

-Christ is the redeeming Messenger of God, and a translation of Messenger as "Angel" does not change that fact.
+Christ is the redeeming Messenger of God, and a translation of this word Messenger as "Angel" does not change that fact.
 There is no other redeemer of men but Christ.
-Therefore the redeeming angel of God must be the Lord Jesus Christ, the Messenger who is one of three in the triune Godhead.
-One of the Chief rulers.
-We can see again in the illustration of Christ in the example of the burning bush and Moses.
+Therefore the redeeming angel of God must be the Messenger of the Covenant, the Lord Jesus Christ.
+The same Messenger that is one of three in the triune Godhead.
+One of those Chief rulers or princes.
+Again, we see this illustrated of Christ in the example of the burning bush and Moses.

 - "Blessed be the Lord God of Israel; for he hath visited and redeemed his people,"

-Here we see that the angel (messenger) of the Lord in the midst of the burning bush, is identified in verses 4 and 6 as the Lord God himself.
+Here we see that the angel (rather, messenger) of the Lord in the midst of the burning bush, nd is identified in verses 4 and 6 as the Lord God himself.
 Note that scripture says the bush burned but was not consumed.
-This is a "type" of Christ who went through the fires of Hell for us, and yet was not consumed with the fire of God's wrath, neither did His flesh see corruption.
-It illustrates He is as a refiners fire wherein we in His body are purified and not consumed by it through Christ.
+This imagery is a "type" of Christ who went through the fires of Hell for us, and yet was not consumed by the fire of God's wrath on our behalf, neither in death did His flesh see corruption.
+It illustrates He is as a refiners fire wherein our sins, laiden in His body, are purified that we are not consumed by them through Christ.
 Just as Shadrach, Meshach, and Abednego were is the fiery furnace (Daniel 3:23-27) and not consumed.
 It's the same principle, but a study for another day.
-This angel of the Lord in the burning bush is a portrait of Christ.
-And this picture of Christ as this messenger of the Covenant extends to the New Testament as well.
+This angel of the Lord in the burning bush is a portrait of the Lord.
+This picture of Christ as this Messenger of the Covenant extends to the New Testament as well.